Jarichi/Mysteries-of-Rankhra/Prophecy of the Broken Flow.md

 And in their merging, play their part.

 Each Concept holds a vital key,
-To weave the threads of life anew,
+To weave the broken threads anew,
 And only when all powers agree,
 Shall the mural’s light come into view.

 So gather the **blessings**, one by one,
-For without them, the Flow shall fall,
+For without them, this plane shall fall,
 The fate of all beneath the sun
-Depends on merging one and all."
+Depends on merging one and all.